1900-1918: late-Victorian and Edwardian architecture

 Many homes on the residential roads around Chalkwell Avenue display the enduring influence of late Victorian styles and amply demonstrate the wider Vernacular Revival and Arts and Crafts Movements of the Edwardian architectural era (1901-1918).
 For further information, see Useful Information and Links, pxx.

-A significant example is a pair of expansive semi-detached homes with spacious hallways and integrated kitchens located on the corner of Chalkwell Avenue and Galton Road.
+A significant example is a pair of expansive semi-detached homes with spacious hallways and integrated kitchens located on the corner of Chalkwell Avenue and Galton Road (numbers 66 and 68 Chalkwell Avenue).
 Erected in 1904, they are two of the earliest houses to be built on the Estate (see Noteworthy Buildings and Landmarks section) .

 Among other early homes to be built in this period were a pair of handsome semi-detached houses at 20-22 Leigh Road.
 These were followed in 1906 by a further three pairs of houses in similar style, thus creating a pleasingly harmonious appearance to the parade, which would help set the tone of this developing road.